LLaRA: Supercharging Robot Learning Data for Vision-Language Policy

 For the models trained on \modelDIBC, before we query the VLM, we would first run object detection on all reference images and take the detection results to fill the instruction template of \modelDIBC.
 Besides this, the settings are identical to the models introduced ahead.

 In this paper, we explore three approaches to object detection.
-The first method involves using a single query from \tref{tab:prompt_det} and employing the same VLM as the policy to perform object detection.
+The first method involves using a single query from \tref{tab:prompt_det} and \tref{tab:prompt_det2} and employing the same VLM as the policy to perform object detection.

-The second approach utilizes a Mask-RCNN~\cite{he2017mask} model, which features a ResNet50~\cite{he2016deep} backbone pretrained on the COCO dataset~\cite{lin2014microsoft} and subsequently finetuned using the VIMA dataset.
+The second approach utilizes a Mask-RCNN~\citep{he2017mask} model, which features a ResNet50~\citep{he2016deep} backbone pretrained on the COCO dataset~\citep{lin2014microsoft} and subsequently finetuned using the VIMA dataset.
 A suffix `OD' will be added to the model name if the model uses this method.

 Finally, we test the versions that use the groundtruth detection results.
 A suffix `Oracle' will be added to the model name if the model uses this information.